How to make a mid-career switch into another sector

 While we all love to fantasise about how great our lives would be in a different job, it’s important to take a realistic look at what life might be like for us in that new role before making a mid-career switch.
 Many Singaporeans are moving into the healthcare sector, for example.
 However, while becoming a nurse is an admirable pursuit, it does require a huge commitment of time, energy and perhaps even a pay-cut to achieve, and so anyone considering it should think carefully.

-If, as many of us do, you have dreams of opening and running your own company you should make yourself aware of all the different aspects of running a business.
+you should make yourself aware of all the different aspects of running a business.
 For example, you will need a solid business plan, potentially a partner or staff, as well as premises and products – and then you will need to constantly manage it all!
-Professional service providers like Dr Biz can help with the administrative burden of incorporation, corporate secretarial, accounting and payroll, but as a business owner, you might still find you are busier than you thought!
+Professional service providers like Dr Biz can help with the administrative burden of incorporation, corporate secretarial, accounting

 2. Get first-hand advice